Wervice/awesome-ps1/README.md

 # awesome-ps1
 A list of amazing PS1 shell prefixes for linux.
+Just copy the PS1 variable to your .bashrc file in your home folder.

 # 1. Aqua
 ```